 Glendale Forced To Sell Off Sweet Collection Of Arcade Games

+A treasure trove of vintage arcade games is sitting, unused, in three storage units in Glendale, in limbo because of governmental red tape.
 Philip Lanzafame, Glendale's director for economic development, showed off the dusty games to ABC 7.
 Among the vintage units are Tetris, Street Fighter, Galaga and Ms. Pac Man, and they're all working.
 "A lot of charitable orgs that could have used them as a fundraiser," Lanzafame told ABC. "

 Unfortunately, we're now forced to sell them."